 - Folic acid for metabolism and protein synthesis

 According to Dr. Gary Richter, award-winning vet and member of Rover’s Dog People Panel, “all dogs are of the species Canis familiaris and as such have very similar nutritional needs.”
-Commercial dog food is specifically formulated formulated to meet those needs.
+Commercial dog food is specifically formulated to meet those needs.
 If your dog’s food is labeled “complete and balanced,” it contains all the vitamins and minerals your dog needs.

 When should you give your dog vitamin supplements?